About Susan

 Susan is a member of the Nova Scotia Association of Osteopaths (NSAO) and the Massage Therapy Association of Nova Scotia (MTANS).
 She enjoys helping people prevent disease through moving with greater ease.

-Additionally, Susan is a Stott Pilates Instructor.
+Additionally, she is a Stott Pilates Instructor.
 Pilates enhances core stability and mobility.
-The matwork and rehab reformer complement Osteopathy, and your injury prevention and rehabilitation.
+The mat work and rehab reformer (equipment unique to Pilates work) complements Osteopathy, and injury prevention and rehabilitation.

 General Osteopathic Technique